Skip to Main Content

 • Specifications: PL1 type

-• Usage: Each Kafka data node consumes 40GB
+• Usage: Each Kafka data node uses 40GB.

 • AutoMQ Kafka uses cloud disks to store temporary message data.